Table of Contents

 A TOTP software token is generally an authenticator application on a mobile device (like Authy or Google Authenticator) that displays the current code on the phone screen.

-How TOTP works
+How does TOTP work?

 A seed.
 This is a static secret key that is shared between the token and the server.
 It is created when a new account is established on the authentication server.

 A moving factor.
 This is a component that changes every time a new OTP is requested or at set periods of time.
+It’s useful for all OTPs but absolutely essential for TOTP.

 Authentication using TOTP consists of two stages: